Enlarged tonsils or adenoids can make the airways narrower.

 Respiratory tract infections such as common colds: Constantly breathing through your mouth due to enlarged adenoids increases the likelihood of these infections.

-Middle ear infections and glue ear: These develop if enlarged adenoids prevent the flow of air to and from the middle ear.
+Middle ear infections and glue ear: These develop if enlarged adenoids prevent the flow of air to and from the middle ear and fluid builds up there.
 Chronic glue ear can lead to hearing and speech problems.

 Jaw misalignment, open bite and altered position of the tongue: These can also occur as a result of breathing through your mouth all the time.

 The consequences of enlarged adenoids or tonsils will mainly depend on how narrow the child's airways have become, whether they have breathing pauses during sleep, and how long they have had these problems.
-Sometimes the symptoms go away again after a while.
+Sometimes the symptoms go away on their own again after a while.

 When children have the above-mentioned symptoms, their parents often first seek advice from their family doctor or pediatrician.
 They will then usually be referred to an ENT (ear, nose and throat) doctor for further diagnostic tests.